-(Yes, you can also drink diet soda, but most experts recommend against it even though it contains very few (or zero) carbohydrates.
-There’s evidence that artificial sweeteners reinforce cravings for sweet foods, and their consumption may be linked to weight gain, diabetes and obesity.
+(Yes, you can also drink low-carb diet soda, but most experts recommend against it.
+Artificial sweeteners appear to reinforce cravings for sweet foods, and their consumption may be linked to weight gain, diabetes and obesity.
 One common sweetener used in diet drinks, sucralose, apparently even causes fat storage, not fat burning.)

 You can drink your water with lemon or try flavored teas to change things up a bit.
 But a great way to add variety to a rather-bland beverage selection is to choose a tasty keto-friendly coffee creamer.

-Even better, the right creamer can do double-duty since coffee is one of the best “vehicles” for supercharging a keto diet, further encouraging fat burning and weight loss.
+Even better, the right creamer can do double-duty.
+Coffee is one of the best “vehicles” for supercharging a keto diet, further encouraging fat burning and weight loss.

 The enormous popularity of low-carb dieting has led to a flood of keto-friendly creamer options.
 Let’s check them out, after a look at what you should – and shouldn’t – put into your coffee while you’re on the keto diet.

 Needless to say, Americans love coffee.
 The National Coffee Association reports that 70% of Americans drink coffee every week; 62% drink it every day, with the average coffee drinker consuming a little more than three cups a day.

 Black coffee is a healthy beverage, too, ideal for ketogenic diets: zero calories and zero carbs.
 Drinking three cups a day – or more – is right in keeping with the low-carb mandates of keto and paleo.

 A YouGov poll found that well over one-third of coffee drinkers take cream or milk in their coffee.
 That number soars to more than two-thirds when you include sugar or sweeteners to the list of coffee additives.